ThinkCentre A series: A58

 up to a Core 2 quad q9x50.
-3 GB 800 MHz DDR2 SDRAM, a 250 GB 7200 RPM SATA hard disk drive up to 1 TB 7200 RPM and an 160 GB 10,000 RPM drive, Integrated HD audio with a built-in mono speaker, Intel GMA 4500 integrated graphics, Microsoft Windows Vista Business, 6 USB2.0 ports, 2 PS/2 inputs, and 2 headphone and microphone audio jacks with line out.
+3 GB 800 MHz DDR2 SDRAM, a 250 GB 7200 RPM SATA hard disk drive up to 1 TB 7200 RPM and an 160 GB 10,000 RPM drive, Integrated HD audio with a built-in mono speaker, Intel GMA 4500 integrated graphics, Microsoft Windows Vista Business, 6 USB 2.0 ports, 2 PS/2 inputs, and 2 headphone and microphone audio jacks with line out.
 Desktop Review listed the pros of the desktop as being the build quality, legacy ports, and power saving software.
 The cons were listed as wasted internal space, the absence of card readers, and the limited port selection.

 2007

 A55

 PC World indicated that the ThinkCentre A55 small form factor desktop, announced in January 2007, was a “pure business PC.".
 The desktop incorporated a mid-range processor, the Intel E6300 Core 2 Duo with a speed of 1.83 GHz, and offered a maximum of 4 GB of DDR2 667 MHz RAM on 2 DIMM slots.
 PC World noted that the desktop scored 89 on its World Bench 5 test, indicating that it could run most software packages available at the time with ease.